 Positioned on the end of the ETT, the capnograph should be able to pick up the expired carbon dioxide (EtCO2 ) in whatever gas happens to be wafting past it, and this concentration is recorded on a graph.
 This is plotted as a very useful waveform.

 In the CICM Part I exam, this is virtually unknown.
-Though the CICM Syllabus (2017) does expect the trainees to "describe the principles of capnography, including calibration, sources of errors and limitations" in Section F12 (ii), there is no mention of the waveform or what meaning it might have.
+Though the 2023 CICM Primary Syllabus does expect the trainees to "describe the principles of capnography, including calibration, sources of errors and limitations" in Section F12 (ii), there is no mention of the waveform or what meaning it might have.
 The CICM Part II exam does have several questions on this, but by this point, the end-stage ICU trainee will be intimately familiar with it, and will only require this brief summary to act as a rapid revision resource.

 Positioned on the end of the ETT, the capnograph should be able to pick up the CO2 in whatever gas happens to be wafting past it, and this concentration is recorded on a graph.